[S32K3] Restrict the debug access with a password when HSE is not used

 II.
 Open Command Prompt.

 III.
-Use cd to change the current working directory to where the file package is.
+Use cd to navigate to the directory containing the file package.

-NOTE: This steps need to be done each time the MCU is reset or power cycled.
+NOTE: This must be done every time the MCU is reset or power cycled.

 VaneB_6-1696632573362.png

-NOTE: Just make sure that In S32DS when you configure the Debug Configurations of a project, change the Target to the one that says "SECUREDEBUG".
-This is because during debug entry a hard reset is toggled which clears the authentication.
+In S32DS, when configuring the Debug Configurations of a project, change the Target to "SECUREDEBUG".
+This is necessary because during debug entry, a hard reset is toggled, which clears the authentication.

 VaneB_7-1696632658751.png